ilagnev/node-chat/README.md

 # Node chat app

-Written this app based on examples from "Node.js in acton" book (isbn:1617292575).
+Wrote this app using examples from "Node.js in acton" book (isbn:1617292575).
+Feel free to broke it on [live demo](http://chat.ilagnev.com/) site.

 ![](chat-preview.jpg)